camunda/camunda-docs-manual/content/installation/database-schema.md

 This section assumes you are already set up with Liquibase as described in the [installation section](#liquibase-installation).
 In case you have not set up Liquibase itself yet and want to update a database that you [manually installed](#manual-installation) and updated until now, please consult the [migration section](#migrate-to-liquibase) first.

-Camunda Platform comes with a maintained changelog file that Liquibase can consume.
+Camunda 7 comes with a maintained changelog file that Liquibase can consume.
 This changelog helps Liquibase to keep track of the changes that have been made to your database already.
 Based on that changelog and the tracking tables, Liquibase determines which changes it needs to apply when you instruct it to update your schema.